 Grueber Awards for Campus Globalization

-The Grueber Awards for Globalization at Saint Louis University are awarded annually to members of the SLU community who share in that innovative and daring spirit by advancing the international and global mission of Saint Louis University.
+The annual Grueber Awards for Globalization at Saint Louis University were presented to the late Fr.
+David Fleming, SJ, Gerardo Camilo, PhD, Tim Wilhelm and Caitlin Johnson (not pictured), presented by Dr. David Borgmeyer, director of the Center for International Studies.
+The Grueber Awards recognized these particular faculty and students as members of the SLU community who share an innovative and daring spirit by advancing the international and global mission of Saint Louis University.

 PREVIOUS GRUEBER AWARD RECIPIENTS